UMWRG/gitbook-documentation/ws_en/getting-started/logging-in.md

----
-description: This page shows how to log into WaterStrategy
----

 # Logging In

 1. To log in go to [https://hydra.org.uk/login](https://hydra.org.uk/login)  (Hydra is the secure server where we currently host WaterStrategy)